guzalm/lab1/README.md

-problem 4.
-Given a number “n”, should write the program using recursion for finding “n!”.
-There was created new function factorial() where used recursion to get the result (n * factorial(n - 1)).
-By returning factorial and creating new variable as findFac in main we get final result.
+problem 5.
+Given a number “n”, should write the function for finding n-th elements in Fibonacci sequence using recursion.
+Was created function fibonacci().
+By recursion if n is not 1, using formula fibonacci(n-1) + fibonacci(n-2)
+solves this problem.
+In main created variable findFib to call function.